iammohith/Voice-First-Aura-Real-Estate-Agent-V-FAREA/README.md

 ## 🧩 Design Decisions & Trade-offs

 ### Why Edge RAG instead of a Vector Database?
 The knowledge base is curated and bounded (4 properties × 6 categories + 15 general chunks).
-A keyword-scoring approach delivers **zero-latency context retrieval** with no external dependencies, which is ideal for a voice-first UX where every millisecond of latency degrades the user experience.
-This trades off semantic generalization for deterministic, auditable grounding.
+A local keyword-scoring approach alongside an optional, embedded ONNX vector similarity engine (`all-MiniLM-L6-v2` loaded locally inside Node.js memory) delivers **ultra-fast retrieval times** with zero external database dependencies.
+This ensures that the voice widget responds inside the critical threshold, trading massive dimensional scaling for reliable on-premise performance.

 ### Why Client-Side Guardrails?
 Running guardrails on the client ensures the pipeline works identically in both Gemini and fallback modes.
 It also prevents RERA-violating content from ever reaching TTS — even if the server returns a problematic response due to prompt injection or model drift.

-### Why Browser-Native STT/TTS instead of Cloud APIs?
+### Why Browser-Native STT instead of Cloud ASR?
-Using Web Speech API keeps voice processing **entirely on-device**, which:
-1. Eliminates audio streaming latency to cloud ASR services
-2. Maintains DPDPA (Digital Personal Data Protection Act) compliance by keeping private voice data on the user's device
-3. Removes recurring API costs for speech services

-The trade-off is browser compatibility variations — mitigated by a text input fallback that's always available.

-### Why an In-Memory Booking Store?
-For a hackathon-scoped demo, an in-memory `BookingLead[]` array avoids database setup complexity.
-In production, this would be replaced with a persistent store (Firestore, PostgreSQL, etc.).
+Using the browser-native `SpeechRecognition` API handles on-device sound capture and decoding locally.
+It avoids the latency associated with streaming high-rate PCM bytes over networks and maintains extreme privacy standards under regional data acts.

 ### Why Dual-Engine Architecture?
 The rule-based fallback engine (`getRuleFallback()`) ensures the application is **fully functional without any API key**, which is critical for: